zhenliatbrown/MESO-DPD_LAMMPS/doc/src/fix_halt.rst

 Default
 """""""

-The option defaults are error = soft, message = yes, and path = ".".
+The option defaults are error = soft, message = yes, path = ".", and universe = no.